solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 and 3rd LSB is `disable_read_locks`.
 This change does not impact a lot of code and is very localized to file append_vec.

-The new account structure will look like :
+The new account structure will look like this:

 ```Rust
 #[repr(C)]